iberzlt-studio/fraise/README-ENG.md

 ## License

-[To be added once the license is decided]
+Fraise is licensed under the MIT License.
+See [LICENSE](LICENSE) for the full license text.